URL Encoder & Decoder Guide: Percent-Encoding Explained

 // Encodes EVERYTHING including &, =, /, ? — treats input as a raw value

-Rule: use encodeURIComponent for individual parameter values, encodeURI for full URLs you want to escape just enough for safe transmission.
+Rule: use encodeURIComponent for individual parameter values, encodeURI for full URLs you want to make safe for HTTP transmission.

 const query = "C++ programming & algorithms";